arangodb/docs/3.7/graphs-smart-graphs.md

 DisjointSmartGraphs are a specialized type of SmartGraphs.

-Where SmartGraphs are almost local, DisjointSmartGraphs are guaranteed to be local in any case by definition.
-A DisjointSmartGraph prohibits edges between different SmartGraph components.
-As no connections between subgraphs are existing, no network overhead will ever appear, which will lead to faster query traversal execution times.
-Besides that difference, the behaviour of all other functionalities are the same.
+In addition to the guaranteed sharding in SmartGraphs, a DisjointSmartGraph prohibits edges between vertices with different smartGraphAttribute values.

+This ensures graph traversals, shortest path, and k-shortest-paths queries can be executed locally on a DB-Server, achieving improved performance for this type of query.

 Getting started
 ---------------